Video K-Net: A Simple, Strong, and Unified Baseline for Video Segmentation: Experiment

 \textbf{Parameter and GFLOPs} Compared with K-Net baseline, our method only adds about \textbf{2.3\% GFLOPs} and \textbf{1.8\% Parameters} given $800\times1333$ image inputs.

 \textbf{Limitation and Future Work.} One limitation of Video K-Net is that we only explore one frame during both training and inference.
 This setting is mainly for fair comparison with other works~\cite{STEP,kim2020vps}.
-Exploring the multiple frames information via kernels will be our future work.
+Both exploring the \textit{multiple frames} information via kernels and handling on long video inputs will be our future work.